 - If the mobile station does not receive a RLC/MAC block on the assigned PDCHs before timer T3190 expires, then a TBF establishment failure has occurred.

-- If the information available in the mobile station, after the reception of an EC DOWNLINK ASSIGNMENT message, does not satisfactorily define a PDCH, then a TBF establishment failure has occurred.
+- If the information available in the mobile station, after the reception of an EC DOWNLINK ASSIGNMENT message or EC DOWNLINK ASSIGNMENT TYPE 2, does not satisfactorily define a PDCH, then a TBF establishment failure has occurred.